 - Cyclists, like all road users, should behave responsibly and within the law.

 - The enforcement of road traffic rules, and penalties for breaching them, should be proportionate to the potential danger imposed on other people, especially vulnerable road users.
 This principle also applies to off-road rights of way.

 - Road traffic rules should not put cyclists in situations where they feel they must choose between acting legally and protecting their own safety.
 Those responsible for making and enforcing the rules must take into account the reasons behind cyclists’ offending behaviour.

-- The police and others charged with applying the law should be able to send offending cyclists to on training programmes as an alternative to prosecution or fixed penalty notices.
+- The police and others charged with applying the law should be able to send offending cyclists on training programmes as an alternative to prosecution or fixed penalty notices (FPNs).

 - Highway authorities should tackle any hazardous road conditions or poor design that may explain illegal behaviour by cyclists in certain locations.